sebapersson/Project_BBT015/Results/Notebook.md

 ### Volcano plot (Ecoli)

 Created a volcano plot for E.coli (Results/Figures/Volcano_E_coli.png) with the results seen in the figure below.
-Blue genes correspond to the significant differentially expressed genes with an adjusted p-value < 0.05 and a log fold2-change larger than +- 1.
+Blue genes correspond to the significant differentially expressed genes with a log fold2-change larger than +- 2.
 The genes to the right are up-regulated while the genes to the left are down-regulated.

 ![Volcano_E_coli](./Figures/Volcano_E_coli.png)